France–Sweden relations: Post World Wars

 Since the end of the world wars, both France and Sweden have joined the European Union.
 Both nations have had numerous high-level visits and cooperate jointly in several multilateral organizations.
 There are approximately 15,000 Swedish nationals living in France and 3,500 French nationals living in Sweden.

 Military cooperation

 Military cooperation between France and Sweden is modest as the Swedish focus on exchanges with their Nordic neighbors.
 Cooperation is primarily operational and has, during the Libyan crisis, enabled Swedish Gripen fighters to take part in NATO air operations.
 The Swedish armed forces have cooperated with French forces in Africa on several occasions, particularly during the Operation Artemis, UNIFIL Maritime Task Force, and EUFOR Chad.

+The 2020s has seen increased military cooperation between the two countries.
+A joint declaration was issued in 2021 regarding defence cooperation in international operations and material provision.
+In 2023, Sweden agreed to acquire and further develop the French Akeron MP anti-tank guided missile.
+Further agreements on defence collaboration were signed in 2024 and 2025.

 Trade

 In 2015, trade between France and Sweden totaled €10 billion Euros.
 In 2014, Sweden was France's 16th-largest customer and 18th-largest supplier.
 At the same time, France was Sweden's 8th-largest customer and 9th-largest supplier.

 French foreign direct investment (FDI) in Sweden totalled €3.3 billion in 2013, primarily in the agrifood, equipment and electrical goods sectors.
 Swedish FDI in France totalled €5.2 billion in 2013, particularly in the automobile industry.
 Swedish companies such as IKEA and Volvo operate in France.